 Medications may also be the cause of your bleeding gums.
 Medications that may thin your blood, leading to bleeding gums include: aspirin, blood thinners, NSAIDs (non-steroidal anti-inflammatory drugs), birth control pills, and some blood pressure medications.
 It is important to inform Dr. Amato of any current medical conditions or medications that you are taking, particularly if your gums are bleeding.

 Pregnancy can also be a culprit in bleeding gums.
 The increased hormone levels may cause the gums to bleed more readily when flossing, brushing, eating, or even spontaneously.
 Pregnancy gingivitis is a common condition, usually occurring during or right after pregnancy.
 Take care to practice diligent oral hygiene and maintain regular dental cleanings during pregnancy.
 This is particularly important because pregnant patients with periodontal disease are more likely to deliver prematurely and have low birth weight babies.

 If you notice your gums bleeding, set up a consultation with Dr. Amato.
 He can determine if your bleeding gums are a symptom of a larger problem such as gum disease, and recommend a treatment plan designed to fit your individual health needs.

-For more information on treatment plans including gum surgery in Fairfield County, CT, call Dr. Amato today!
+For more information on treatment plans including laser gum surgery in Monroe, CT, call Dr. Amato today!